Skarlso/grokking-algorithms/README.md

 and understand why things are where they are.
 If anything is missing, or more explanation is required, please don't hesitate to open an issue.

+Also, in some cases, I added the exercises as well.
+I will continue to add more if needed.

 ## Why?

 For the glory of the Sontaran Empire of course!
 That, and because learning is always fun.
 All in all